ChrisPenner/dumbwaiter/README.md

       # We can set headers as a yaml map
       headers:
         content-type: application/json

+  # We can also serve static files
+  - match:
+      path: /static/.*
+    response:
+      # The path will be suffixed to this directory;
+      # The path `/static/views/page.html` will load the file `./src/static/views/page.html`
+      static-files: ./src

   # This is a catchall for 404s; this is provided for you by default
   # but I'll show you what it looks like: